Glen Davis Shale Oil Works: Deposits and resources

 Two seams of oil shale were mined at Glen Davis.
 The main seam was torbanite and was mined between 5 and 2 feet in thickness.
 Lying immediately above the 'main seam' was a layer of white clay—6 inches to 2 feet thick—and above that a seam of semi-carbonaceous shale, the 'top' or 'secondary' seam.

 When assayed, the shale from the richer 'main seam' averaged 50% oil—containing over 130 impgal per long ton—while the 'top' or 'secondary' seam contained only 8.5% oil, or just over 20 imperial gallons per long ton.
 The mixed shale from both seams averaged 20% oil or about 50 impgal per long ton.
 The deposit held a total of 2000-million imperial gallons of oil.
 Although the secondary seam shale reduced the average oil content in the mined shale, mining both seams together allowed mechanised mining methods to be used.

 There was an independent coal mine nearby that supplied the works with the coal that it used as a fuel for its processes.

-The rainfall at Glen Davis was 16 to 18 inches per year and, in dry times, surface water at Glen Davies was insufficient.
+The rainfall at Glen Davis was 16 to 18 inches per year and, in dry times, surface water at Glen Davis was insufficient.
 Bores were put down but the water needed treatment.
 Water was a constraint on production in the early years.
 From March 1946, water was supplied to the works, from the Oberon Dam on the Fish River, by a 105 km long pipeline.
 This is a rare instance of water from the Murray-Darling catchment being diverted to a location that is east of the Great Dividing Range.
 In 1949, reticulated water was supplied to the township.
 Yet, during the heavy rains of June 1949, the works was affected by the flooding of the nearby Capertee River and there was more flooding during 1950.